Adaptive Force Game Controller

 In Spring 2020, a team of researchers at New York University partnered with a client in the accessible gaming community to develop an Xbox video game controller.
 The team consisted of Nick Grant, Zane Sicadsicad, Saki Asakawa, and Jose Hernandez.
 In my role, I served as the lead designer and fabricator.
-Together, we developed the device by designing a layout, utilizing the Microsoft Adaptive Controller, and creating the enclosure.
+Together, we developed the device by designing a layout, creating the enclosure, and producing a website that shares our findings for the greater accessibility community.

 My group designed the layout of the buttons with our client Jose by collaborating live on Google Draw.
 Each button on our adaptive controller correlated the buttons on the traditional Xbox controller.
 Jose desired 17 buttons on top and two optional buttons on the sides.
 We decided to create an enclosure that houses the Microsoft Adaptive Controller inside.
 Our client also desired a box that allows the user to open and change the wires inside.